fyzkc/SimpleLoginTestWithDemoApps/README.md

 # SimpleLoginTestWithDemoApps
-The simple login tests used with 3 different demo application's login pages.
+The simple login tests used with 3 different demo application's login pages and Playwright.